This Is What Whales Are Betting On Cloudflare - Benzinga

-Someone with a lot of money to spend has taken a bearish stance on Cloudflare NET.
+A whale with a lot of money to spend has taken a noticeably bearish stance on Cloudflare.

+Looking at options history for Cloudflare NET we detected 18 strange trades.

 What's The Price Target?